Types of Wide Format Inkjet Printers & the Inks They Use

 We are all used to seeing huge 100 feet (and even larger) hoardings, erected at prominent street crossings in the city.
-But have you ever wondered how these humongous prints get manufactured?
-Perhaps the high quality photo print of a larger than life model, pasted inside a high-end clothing store, may have caught your eye.
+Or perhaps the high-quality photo print of a larger than life model, pasted inside a high-end clothing store, may have caught your eye.

-For all the examples mentioned above, there are two common denominators –
+For all the examples mentioned above, there are two common denominators…

-• The size of the prints are very large
+- The size of the prints are very large

-• All these jobs have been printed on inkjet printing machines
+- All these jobs have been printed on inkjet printing machines

-But this does not mean these large scale printers cannot reproduce small sized jobs.
-Inkjet printed products both big and small have become ubiquitous in our everyday life.
-Be it personalised T-shirts bearing our name and team colors, a skin for our laptops or night glowing safety signs in office complexes, printing is a constant in our everyday life.
+Inkjet-printed products both big and small have become ubiquitous in our everyday life.
+Be it personalized T-shirts bearing our name and team colors, a skin for our laptops, or safety signs that glow at night in office complexes, printing is a constant in our everyday life.

 An entire industry is built around wide format printing services.
-This market place is made of print shop providers, print service bureaus, designers, printer manufacturing factories, ancillary suppliers like inks and spares, print magazines, trade shows, etc.
+This market place is made of print shop providers, print service bureaus, designers, printer manufacturing factories, media suppliers, ancillary suppliers like inks and spares, print magazines, trade shows, etc.

 To the casual observer, the technology, trade lingo, market applications for inkjet prints, etc. might all seem daunting.
 But seeing that you are here, I am guessing that you are probably one of the following…

-2. Perhaps you are a market analyst or student researching in-depth knowledge about wide format printers and their end applications
+- Perhaps you are a market analyst or student researching in-depth knowledge about wide format printers and their end applications

-3. Or maybe you are an end-user in need of print services who wishes to know more about inkjet printing before making a purchase decision.
+- Or maybe you are an end-user in need of print services who wishes to know more about inkjet printing before making a purchase decision.

-a.
-What are the different types of ink systems used by commercial inkjet printers?
+- What are the different types of ink systems used by commercial inkjet printers?

 Inkjet printing machines in the digital printing industry are also referred to as ‘wide format printers’ or ‘roll to roll’ printing machines.

 The adjective ‘wide-format’ is derived from the fact that these machines have a pretty wide footprint.
 The print bed allows for printing rolls as wide as 10 feet / 3.2 meters.
-A 10 foot printer can print upon rolls having smaller widths of 2, 3, and 5 feet.
-But the maximum size of a roll that it can accomodate is 10 feet in width.
+A 10-foot printer can print upon rolls having smaller widths of 2, 3, and 5 feet.
+But the maximum size of a roll that it can accommodate is 10 feet in width.

-These printers accommodate media widths from 18 inches upto 3 feet / 0.9 meters.
-Print-for-pay shops invest in the bigger wide format machines to cater to the needs of different clients.
-Large format printers on the other hand are mostly found in businesses and offices which need large sized prints for their own consumption.
+These printers accommodate media widths from 18 inches up to 3 feet / 0.9 meters.
+Print-for-pay shops invest in the bigger wide-format machines to cater to the needs of different clients.
+Large format printers on the other hand are mostly found in businesses and offices which need large-sized prints for their own consumption.

-In either case, commercial inkjet printers are able to print jobs at sizes significantly larger than our office desktop machines.
-Also, these machines do not print on individual sheets of paper.
-Rather, they process large reels of paper, flex or vinyl media.
+Industrial wide-format printing machines do not print on individual sheets of paper.
+Rather, they process large reels of paper, flex, or vinyl media.
 You can think of this media as similar to rolls of cloth found in tailor shops and clothing stores.